This post may contain affiliate links. Please read our disclosure policy.

 First, in a large bowl, combine the flour, toasted sesame seeds, yeast, baking powder, turmeric, ginger powder, cinnamon, and nutmeg.

-Second, warm the milk and sugar using the microwave or on stove top until very warm (not boiling).
+Second, warm the milk and sugar using the microwave or on the stovetop until very warm (not boiling).

-Cover with saran wrap (Plastic wrap) and a kitchen towel and set aside for 1/2-1 hour (or begin using right away).
+Now, cover with saran wrap (plastic wrap) and a kitchen towel and set aside for ½-1 hour (or begin using right away).

-Then, make even-sized pieces of dough depending on how thin or thick you want them (I usually go for 2-3 inch balls), and place them in an oiled kaak mold.
+After That, make even-sized pieces of dough depending on how thin or thick you want them (I usually go for 2-3 inch balls), and place them in an oiled ka’ak mold.

 Finally, bake in a pre-heated oven at 350°F for about 17-19 minutes, or until golden.
 If needed, broil for 2 minutes for a golden touch.